he-tiantian/FSPGA/README.md

 # FSPGA
-This repository contains the materials related to the manuscript "Discovering Fuzzy Structural Patterns for Graph Analytics," which has been online published in IEEE Transactions on Fuzzy Systems.
+This repository contains the materials related to the manuscript "Discovering Fuzzy Structural Patterns for Graph Analytics."

 You can find the drafted version of the paper in this repository.
 For full text, please check http://ieeexplore.ieee.org/document/8253904/.